inbartam/MistyIslandDnD/DM Notes/NPCS/Nelly.md

 ![[Nelly Trder.webp|350]]
-A fish merchant who has always been fond of Mordek.
+A fish merchant who has always been fond of [[../Mordek Bright-horn 1|Mordek Bright-horn 1]].
 Mordek refuses to harm her, showing his softer side.